opensourcestories/opensourcestories.org/content/stories/2022/nicolas-steenhout.md

 - Disability
 - Inclusion
 ---
 **julia ferraioli**: Hello, everyone.
 My name is julia ferraioli, my pronouns are she/her, and I am based in Seattle, Washington.
 I'm recording this for Open Source Stories.
-And I will pass it off to Amanda to introduce herself.
+And I will pass it off to amanda to introduce herself.

 **amanda casari**: Hi, my name is amanda casari.
-I am speaking with Julia and Nic today.
+I am speaking with julia and Nic today.
 And I'm recording this conversation for Open Source Stories from northern Vermont, in New England, USA.
 And it's still nice and snowy out here.

 **julia ferraioli**: And Nic, do you want to introduce yourself?